Anyone who follows me knows that I’m not a big fan of brain-picking.

 For example, I might point someone to a podcast episode or blog post that answers their question.
 But I don’t recommend engaging in long back-and-forth conversations or booking free hour-long calls with them.

 If you’d like to have me in your corner and available for brain-picking requests, you can become a laser coaching client of mine for less than $84/month.

-I just opened up eight spots for my laser coaching, and it’s first-come, first-served.
+I just opened up a few spots for my laser coaching, and it’s first-come, first-served.